Penningtons Manches Cooper

 Continue reading

-Due to the relatively small intake — around 10 trainees across all UK offices — trainees have significant exposure to matters.
+Due to the relatively small intake — around 14 across all UK offices — trainees have significant exposure to matters.
 “I have been afforded an amazing amount of responsibility in each of my seats, from completing the first draft of contracts or pleadings, as well as leading contract negotiations with the other side and clients,” says one trainee.
 “Each time I have done so I have received constructive feedback and my skills have developed considerably as a result.”
-However, as is the case at many law firms there are also more basic trainee tasks such as bundling.
+However, as is the case at many law firms, there are also more basic trainee tasks such as bundling.
 Another rookie told Legal Cheek: “Often client facing work, where you do bundles you are rewarded by being able to go to the hearing.
 Partners and senior staff are approachable and listen if you have something you specifically want to do.”

 Another trainee reports that the work is generally “very stimulating as the level of responsibility given to those that want it is very high.
 I am regularly drafting documents, engaging with clients and leading on calls”.
-Support is on hand if needed.
-A rookie describes it thus: “I feel like I can approach people, ask questions and I receive helpful and constructive feedback.
-People always have time to discuss anything I’m unsure of.”

-Trainees are allocated a mentor (a partner or senior associate) to support them during their training period and help them with any questions they have.
-Additionally, the firm provides training days and in-house courses which cover a range of legal and developmental topics including presentation skills and personal impact.
-These courses combined with the firm’s mentor system help to explain the consistently strong grades that Penningtons Manches Cooper received for training in Legal Cheek’s Trainee and Junior Lawyer Survey 2022-23.
+Additionally, the firm provides an induction week, training days and in-house courses which cover a range of legal and developmental topics including presentation skills and personal impact.
+These courses combined with the firm’s mentor system help to explain the strong grades that Penningtons Manches Cooper received for training in our most recent Trainee and Junior Lawyer Survey.

 Having got that off their chest, the rookie did concede the “PennFuture” team try to organise “fun events like gin tasting” and you “can also opt into private health and dental plans”.

 In terms of tech, the firm is developing AI and automation tools, there’s a six-session “Legal Tech” course for trainees and an in-house team has been set up to consider how legal tech at the firm can improve its offering.
+One rookie even reported being involved in an “AI trial for legal research”.
+Trainees assure us that there’s “a lot of updates in the pipeline for the next few months”.

 Insider Scorecard